SMC in the Community

 Employment & Training, General Community Resources

-United Indians of All Tribes Foundation has wrap-around services for the urban Native Community.
-We have Native Workforce, Elders Program, Daybreak Star Preschool, Foster Care Support, Uŋčí Makhá Home Visiting Program, Our Strong Fathers Program, and Homeless Prevention Program.
+United Indians of All Tribes Foundation has wrap-around services for the urban Native Community We have programs such as Native Workforce, Elders Program, Daybreak Star Preschool, Foster Care Support, Uŋčí Makhá Home Visiting Program, Our Strong Fathers Program, and the Homeless Prevention Program.

 Urban Leage of Metropolitan Seattle (ULMS)